gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/quickstart.md

 If you wish to add custom schema to try out you can mount these into the container at start up to configure the graph.
-By default the `gaffer-rest` image looks under `/gaffer/schema` meaning you can mount over this directory with a directory containing your custom schema.
+By default the `gaffer-rest` image looks under `/gaffer/schema` meaning you can bind-mount over this directory with a directory containing your custom schema.

 ```bash
 docker run -p 8080:8080 -v /path/to/your/schema:/gaffer/schema gchq/gaffer-rest:2.0.0